NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/README.md

 ];
 ```

-### Recommended
+### Suggested

-The plugin can provide more accurate analysis when you pass the correct dependencies to your effects — [`react-hooks/exhaustive-deps`](https://www.npmjs.com/package/eslint-plugin-react-hooks).
+The plugin can provide more accurate analysis when you pass the correct dependencies to your effects — consider using [`react-hooks/exhaustive-deps`](https://www.npmjs.com/package/eslint-plugin-react-hooks).

 ## 🔎 Rules